keboola/developers-docs/cli/commands/index.md

 - **Flags take precedence over environment variables.**

-#### Environment Variables
+#### Environment variables

-- Each flag can be defined via environment variable.
+- Each flag can be defined via an environment variable.
 - Variable name is based on the flag name, and starts with `KBC_`.
 - All letters are changed to uppercase and dashes to underscores.
-- For example, flag `--log-file` can be defined by `KBC_LOG_FILE` environment variable.
+- For example, flag `--log-file` can be defined by the `KBC_LOG_FILE` environment variable.
 - Sources and priority of the environment variables:
     1. From the OS environment.
     2. From environment files in the working directory.